Stock correction deepens amid simmering Ukraine crisis

-NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Wednesday extending a day-earlier slump as the crisis in Ukraine remains tense.
+NEW YORK (AP) — Technology companies led a broad slide on Wall Street in afternoon trading Wednesday that extended recent losses for the major indexes as the crisis in Ukraine kept markets on edge.

-Retailers and other companies that rely on direct consumer spending led the losses.
-Amazon fell 1.3% and Starbucks shed 2.2%.

 Technology stocks led the broad losses.
-Cisco Systems fell 1%.
-The sector is full of companies with pricey stock values that tend to hold more weight in swaying the market up or down.
+Microsoft slid 1% and Cisco Systems fell 2.5%.
+The sector has an outsized influence on the S&P 500 because of Big Tech companies’ high valuations.

+Retailers and other companies that rely on direct consumer spending also weighed on the market.
+Amazon fell 2.2% and Starbucks shed 2.9%.

 The losses added to Tuesday’s slump and the S&P 500’s slide into a correction.
 The index had its last correction in the spring of 2020, as the pandemic upended the global economy.
 That correction worsened into a bear market — a decline of 20% or more — as the S&P 500 sank nearly 34% in about a month.